-4. Kindergarten-11 Grade: Last dose must be administered on or after the fourth birthday.
-The interval between the next-to-last and last dose should be at least six months.

-Grade 12: Last dose on or after the fourth birthday.
-Any combination of four doses of IPV and OPV imum needed: four doses.

-- 5. First dose must be given on or after twelve months of age. - 6.
-There must be at least four weeks between dose one and two; at least 8 weeks between dose two and three: at least 16 weeks between doses one and three and final dose must be given no earlier than 24 weeks of age. - 7.
-First dose must be given on or after twelve months of age.
+- Kindergarten-12 Grade: Last dose must be administered on or after the fourth birthday.
+The interval between the next-to-last and last dose should be at least six months. - 5.
+First dose must be given on or after twelve months of age. - There must be at least four weeks between dose one and two; at least 8 weeks between dose two and three; at least 16 weeks between doses one and three and final dose must be given no earlier than 24 weeks of age. - First dose must be given on or after twelve months of age.

-Kindergarten-11 Grade: As satisfactory evidence of disease, a licensed health care provider may sign and place on file with the school a written statement documenting the month and year of previous varicella (chickenpox) disease.
+Kindergarten-12 Grade: As satisfactory evidence of disease, a licensed health care provider may sign and place on file with the school a written statement documenting the month and year of previous varicella (chickenpox) disease.